magento/knowledge-base/src/troubleshooting/general/deployment-fails-with-error-building-project-the-build-hook-failed-with-status-code-1.md

 * There is no available storage space.
 * Incorrect ECE-Tools configuration.
-* Patch you are trying to apply is incompatible with your Adobe Commerce version or has conflicts with other patches applied or your customizations.
+* The patch you are trying to apply is incompatible with your Adobe Commerce version or has conflicts with other patches applied or your customizations.
 * Problems with custom modules code are preventing from building successfully.

 ## Solution